ducng99/SimHub-SF1000-UDP/README.md

 3. SimHub libraries are included in this repo, so building should be straightforward as hitting build button.
 A .dll file will be generated in `bin/Debug` or `bin/Release` folder, depending on your configuration selection.
 4. You know what to do next.

-## Issue
+## Issue & suggestions
-Any issues please report [here](https://github.com/ducng99/SimHub-SF1000-UDP/issues/new/choose).
+If you have any issues or suggestions, please create an issue [here](https://github.com/ducng99/SimHub-SF1000-UDP/issues/new/choose).

 ## Disclaimer
 This application/project is not affiliated, associated, authorized, endorsed by, or in any way officially connected with Guillemot Corporation S.A, or any of its subsidiaries or its affiliate.
 Thrustmaster is a registered trademarks of Guillemot Corporation S.A.